 According to data released by the National Institute of Infectious Diseases (NIID) of Japan on January 31, from September 2, 2024 to January 26, 2025, Japan recorded about 9.523 million cases of influenza.

-Data showed that in the week of December 23-29, 2024, about 5,000 medical institutions in Japan reported a total of 318,000 cases, more than three times the number of cases in the same period last year.
-This is the first time that the number of weekly flu cases has exceeded 300,000, breaking the record since Japan adopted the current statistical method in 1999.
+Data showed that during the week of December 23-29, 2024, about 5,000 medical institutions in Japan reported a total of 318,000 cases, more than three times the same period last year.
+This is the first time the number of weekly flu cases has exceeded 300,000, breaking a record since Japan adopted the current statistical method in 1999.

 In addition, the average number of cases at each medical facility also reached 64 cases/week, more than double the warning level set by the Japanese Government (30 cases/week).